mitsake/rng-pcb/docs/readme.md

 ## Making your own

 You can use the KiCad files in the 'hardware' directory to generate gerbers and get them made at your favourite PCB fab.
 I had my prototypes made at [OSH Park][oshpark] (who accept the `.kicad_pcb` file directly), and once I'd finished the final design, got a 'protopack' made at [Dirty PCBs][dirtypcbs].
-More detailed assembly instructions can be found [here][assembly].
+The gerbers are available in a [zip file][zip] which should be accepted by most fabs, and assembly instructions can be found [here][assembly].

 [oshpark]: https://www.oshpark.com/
 [dirtypcbs]: https://dirtypcbs.com/store/pcbs/
 [assembly]: assembly.md
+[zip]: hardware/gerbers/rng-pcb-dirtypcbs.zip

 ## Credits